top of page

 Q. What services does Dr. Mackin provide?
 What is her role as a family doctor?

 A. As a family doctor Dr. Mackin provides primary care services for the entire family.
 This includes preventative care, physicals, sick visits, minor procedures, and chronic disease management.
 By providing a variety of services to her patients, Dr. Mackin is able to ensure that patients only need to go see a specialist when specialty services are medically necessary for her patients.
+Dr. Mackin also helps patients determine when specialists are needed and helps work with patients to get them through this complex process as best as she can.

 Q. What hospital does Dr. Mackin go to?